 Git repositories in Anchorpoint#

-A project in Anchorpoint is a Git repository.
-This means that within this folder all changes are tracked.
+Creating a Git repository requires creating a project and choosing a project folder.
+All files inside that folder are beeing tracked.
 As soon as you add a new file, rename it, move it or overwrite it, Anchorpoint detects this change and shows it to you with an icon.
 In the timeline all changed files are shown again and can be versioned.
 With versioning you create a snapshot of this file and upload it to the central server.

 What about large files#

 Anchorpoint uses Git LFS for binary data.
 Basically, anything that is not a plain text file is a binary file and is versioned via Git LFS.
 You don’t need to install any additional plugins.
 LFS data is not put into the Git repository, but into a separate cache.
 There is no limit to the size of a single file.

 Anchorpoint supports branches and displays a selection of branches if there is more than one branch in a repository.
 However, all operations around creating and merging branches must be performed on another Git client.

 What if something goes wrong#